Building Belonging in Virtual Environments:

 - Keep your camera on, especially in breakouts, unless you experience bandwidth/connectivity issues.
 Being able to see one another, read facial expressions, and feel “seen” are all vital parts of experiencing a sense of belonging.
 If you need to use a virtual background or throw a sheet over items in the background that you wish to keep private, we respect your privacy in those matters, but it’s important to see your face as much as we can.
 However, if your Internet or wifi connectivity causes disruption for you, you may turn off your camera while in the large group space.
 We hope you’ll be able to participate with camera on in breakouts.

 - In this training, the Zoom Chat box is not for informal chatting, but for the business-at-hand.
 We will share important links and other information with you in Chat, and at times we will be watching Chat to get your responses, but we ask that you not send informal chat messages to everyone in the group and instead that you help us all keep our attention on the work at hand.

 NSRF works hard to keep the costs of our trainings low and only accepts a limited number of participants per cohort, which makes it an especially high-value training opportunity.
 Because of the limited number of seats and the low margin, full refunds are only available with cancellations at least two weeks before this event.
 If you find you cannot attend, please try to find a colleague who can take your seat and contact us with the information so we can correct the Zoom link for that person.
+If we should cancel this training due to lack of participation or other circumstance, you will be notified immediately via email and fully refunded.
 By submitting your registration you are agreeing to these terms.